pocketbase/js-sdk/README.md

 #### Auto cancellation

 The SDK client auto cancel duplicated pending requests.
-For example, if you have the following 3 duplicated calls, only the last one will be executed, while the first 2 will be cancelled with error `null`:
+For example, if you have the following 3 duplicated calls, only the last one will be executed, while the first 2 will be cancelled with `ClientResponseError` error:

 ```js
 client.Records.getList("demo", 1, 20) // cancelled